DesModder/DesModder/docs/INSTALLATION.md

+### Web Store

 You can install the stable version of DesModder [directly from the Chrome Web Store](https://chrome.google.com/webstore/detail/desmodder-for-desmos/eclmfdfimjhkmjglgdldedokjaemjfjp) or [from the Firefox Web Store](https://addons.mozilla.org/en-US/firefox/addon/desmodder-for-desmos/).

 DesModder is currently only supported for Google Chrome, Chromium-based browsers such as Opera, Brave, and Vivaldi, and Firefox (or Firefox based browsers).

 The extension updates every few weeks (see DesModder releases page for a history).

+### Latest

+Sometimes the chrome web store takes a few days to approve new extension releases, where hotfixes that have yet to be applied might cause Desmos to not load.

-If you want to update the extension on the latest release yourself (useful for chrome because the chrome webstore is behind on the current release by a few days) (useful for hotfixes that are applied), you can go to [Releases](https://github.com/DesModder/DesModder/releases) and download the latest dist-chrome.zip (or dist-ff.zip for Firefox).
-Then unzip the file, go to manage extensions page in your browser (usually right click an extension or extension icon), enable Developer Mode, and then select load unpacked.
-Then select the unzipped extension folder in your system, and click open.
+**Chrome**: Go to [Releases](https://github.com/DesModder/DesModder/releases), download the latest dist-chrome.zip and unzip the file.
+Then go to the [manage extensions](chrome://extensions/) in your browser (click link or right click an extension icon) and enable Developer Mode.
+Select load unpacked, find and select your unzipped folder of the extension, and click open.

+**FireFox**: Go to [Releases](https://github.com/DesModder/DesModder/releases), download the latest dist-ff.zip.
+Then go to the [addons](about:addons) (or click the addon icon).
+Click the cogwheel to the right of Manage Your Extensions, find and select dist-ff.zip, and click open.

+### Git Version

 If you want to get new features even earlier, follow the instructions in https://github.com/DesModder/DesModder/wiki/Development#Setup, keeping in mind these may not always work at all times.